Keyfactor/hp-ilo-orchestrator/README.md

 - iLOLDevID (Certificate used for 802.1x authentication)

-This extension also supports inventory of the following factory-installed certificates (with the ):
+This extension also supports inventory of the following factory-installed certificates (with the InventoryAll custom field set to True in Certificate Store Type):
 - Platform Cert
 - SystemIAK
 - SystemIDevID